 - Prolonged physical difficulties such as loss of appetite, insomnia, fatigue, agitation, listlessness, loss of interest, or difficulty concentrating.

 - Unreasonable or chronic guilt or thoughts of suicide.

 People with "normal" grief may also experience these reactions.
 But the reactions don't tend to interfere with life as much or as long.
 Unresolved/complicated grief is similar to depression and post traumatic stress disorder (PTSD).
 Psychological and Counseling Services (PACS) offers counseling to help resolve complicated grief.

 There are many healthy ways to cope with grief.
 You can find ways that work for you.
 Know that there's plenty of resources at UNH if you need assistance.

 Individual counseling and support groups.

-Office of Health Education and Promotion, Health & Wellness
+Health Education and Support Services, Health & Wellness

 Individual stress management, meditation, biofeedback counseling and education.

 Consultations with a medical clinician about your health